-I am a BACP Accredited Counsellor and a UKCP Registered Psychotherapist. l also hold a MSc in Psychotherapy and am a EMDR trained therapist.
+I am a BACP Accredited Counsellor and a UKCP Registered Psychotherapist. l hold a MSc in Psychotherapy and am a EMDR trained therapist.
 I also have an Advanced certificate in Couples Therapy.

 I became interested in counselling as in the 1980s I was involved in HIV/AIDS work.
 I felt very moved by what I was witnessing : loss, bereavement, death, prejudice and hope.
 I felt ill-equipped to deal with painful and complex issues.
 During this period, my manager was training to be a therapist.
 I was deeply impacted by how he would with sit with painful and difficult feelings in an empathic and respectful way.
 I said to myself, " I want to do that."
 That's how I began my training to be a therapist in 1991.

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.

 The UK Council for Psychotherapy (UKCP) is a leading professional body for the education, training and regulation of psychotherapists and psychotherapeutic counsellors.
 Its register is accredited by the government's Professional Standards Authority.